-This week I had the pleasure of interviewing Jeremy Miner, Chairman of 7th Level, a Global Sales Training company headquartered in Sydney, Australia and the author this highly anticipated book, “The New Model of Selling : Selling to an Unsellable Generation” – co-authored by Jerry Acuff – CEO of Delta Point, expected to hit shelves fall of 2021.
+This week I had the pleasure of interviewing Jeremy Miner, Chairman of 7th Level, a Global Sales Training company headquartered in Sydney, Australia, and the author of the highly anticipated book, “The New Model of Selling : Selling to an Unsellable Generation” – co-authored by Jerry Acuff – CEO of Delta Point, expected to hit shelves fall of 2021.

-Jeremy has been featured in Forbes, USA Today, Inc, Entrepreneur magazine, Thrive Global, Yahoo Finance, Disrupt magazine and a host of other publications on the topic of sales, persuasion and role of psychology and human behavior in the buying process.
+Jeremy has been featured in Forbes, USA Today, Inc, Entrepreneur magazine, Thrive Global, Yahoo Finance, Disrupt magazine, and a host of other publications on the topic of sales, persuasion, and the role of psychology and human behavior in the buying process.

 As companies and entrepreneurs increasingly seek to introduce more persuasive principles of psychology and even sociology into their marketing and sales efforts, the landscape of communicating has changed drastically.
 Here’s how Jeremy believes that less “selling” leads to more sales.